 - Equip your car with an emergency kit that includes water, snacks, first-aid kit, blankets, flashlight, extra batteries, portable cell phone charger, and emergency flares.

-- Check the air temperature and wind-chill factor before engaging in outdoor activities.
+- Check the air temperature and wind-chill factor before doing any outdoor activities.

 - When participating in outdoor recreation, take a buddy and carry a cell phone.

 - Dress in layers of light and warm clothing.
-Keep your feet, hands, and head well covered.
+Keep your feet, hands, head, and ears well covered.

 - Avoid overexertion when engaging in outdoor tasks, such as shoveling snow.
-Take breaks when you feel tired or strained.
+Take frequent breaks whenever you feel tired or strained.
+If you experience chest pain or discomfort, stop whatever task you are doing.

-- Sprinkle cat litter or sand on icy patches.
+- Sprinkle sand or a pet-safe ice melter on your driveway or sidewalk’s icy patches.